kaiewiggins/kaiewiggins.github.io/_posts/2024-02-28-authors-note-flatliners.md

 Nor the fervour of her religious practice.
 In life, she was a devout Catholic.

-So, while this story does not, cannot, offer full and meaningful representation to that girl or the (many) other victims of the drug toxicity and opioid crises (please seek out survivors' first-hand accounts and art for that!), it is perhaps in the area of faith that it falls most short.
+So, while this story does not, cannot, offer full and meaningful representation to that girl or the (many) other victims of the drug toxicity and opioid crises (please seek out survivors' first-hand accounts and art for that! [*Recommendations welcome here.*](https://docs.google.com/forms/d/e/1FAIpQLScZ3xiCeHk-BP2NZmToNyds4WHRf6SRNAl9YdwCnM78dZ3-Iw/viewform?usp=sf_link)), it is perhaps in the area of faith that it falls most short.

 In portraying an angry, questioning, alienated protagonist railing against God for her isolation, I fear I have crafted an engaging fictional narrative, but reinforced popular, comfortable myths.